mfkimbell/twilio-message-system/README.md

 Frontend – where users trigger messages (scales with CDN or loadbalancer)

-Backend API – receives the request, sends to queue (scales with containerization and K8s or ECS, and then loadbalancing like NGINX, ALB, or K8s again)
+Backend API – receives the request, sends to queue (scales with containerization and K8s or ECS, or API Gateway which auto-scales and then loadbalancing like NGINX, ALB, or K8s again)

 Queue – stores message jobs temporarily (use SQS, RabbitMQ, or Kafka)